yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/_index.md

 YugabyteDB is a distributed SQL database that implements many standard SQL features while introducing some unique capabilities due to its distributed nature.
 Given the daunting nature of supporting SQL in a distributed environment, not all features are supported.

 {{<lead link="sql-feature-support/">}}
-To understand which SQL features are supported fully and which ones are work in progress, see [SQL feature support](sql-feature-support/)
+To learn more, see [SQL feature support](sql-feature-support/)
 {{</lead>}}

 ## ProstgreSQL compatibility

 YugabyteDB aims to be a fully PostgreSQL-compatible distributed database that supports the majority of PostgreSQL syntax.
 This means that existing applications built on PostgreSQL can often be migrated to YugabyteDB without changing application code.
-Many optimizations have done in YugabyteDB to run PostgreSQL applications run with a predicatable performance.
+YugabyteDB also includes many optimizations to enable PostgreSQL applications to run with predicatable performance.

 {{<lead link="postgresql-compatibility/">}}
-To understand how to enable PostgreSQL sepecific features and see whch features are currently being worked on, see [PostgreSQL compatibility](postgresql-compatibility/)
+To learn more, see [PostgreSQL compatibility](postgresql-compatibility/)
 {{</lead>}}